adobe-flash/crossbridge/devguides/CONFIGURE_LLVM.md

-`configure' configures llvm 2.9 to adapt to many kinds of systems.
+`configure' configures LLVM 3.2svn to adapt to many kinds of systems.

-Usage: ./configure [OPTION]...
+Usage: llvm-3.2/configure [OPTION]...
 [VAR=VALUE]...

 To assign environment variables (e.g., CC, CFLAGS...), specify them as VAR=VALUE.
 See below for descriptions of some of the useful variables.